Career Coaching Services

 For example, the interviewer might ask you to tell about a time when you had to motivate a team to perform at a higher level.
 Or when you were working on a team where members had difficulty adapting to differences among the team members.
 And then, what you did to help restore a positive work environment.

-When you are preparing for the “Right Fit” Interview, think about all of the situations where you were part of a team, and how you contributed to the positive interaction of the members.
-Try and think of examples where you were faced with problems that occur whenever a group of people are working together to reach a common goal, i.e. conflict within the team, varying work levels and abilities, strong personalities, etc. Something that demonstrates that you have encountered team issues and are comfortable taking steps to address them.
+When you are preparing for the Interview, think about some situations where you were part of a team, and how you contributed to the positive interaction of the members.
+Try and think of examples where you were faced with problems that occurred when a group of people are working together to reach a common goal, i.e. conflict within the team, varying work levels and abilities, strong personalities, etc. Something that demonstrates that you have encountered team issues and are comfortable taking steps to address them.
 Don’t forget, this doesn’t just have to be work related examples.
 You can use volunteer time, sporting events, or periods during your education.
 Prepare several stories that you can use during the interview that demonstrate that you are committed to being an effective and contributing member of a team.

 Remember, when answering these questions, you will articulate your example using the S*T*A*R principle.